Polymake

-Polymake is software for the algorithmic treatment of convex polyhedra.
+polymake is a software for the algorithmic treatment of convex polyhedra.

 Albeit primarily a tool to study the combinatorics and the geometry of convex polytopes and polyhedra, it is by now also capable of dealing with simplicial complexes, matroids, polyhedral fans, graphs, tropical objects, toric varieties and other objects.
+In particular, its capability to compute the convex hull and lattice points of a polytope proved itself to be quite useful for different kinds of research.

-Polymake has been cited in over 100 recent articles indexed by Zentralblatt MATH as can be seen from its entry in the swMATH database.
+polymake has been cited in over 300 recent articles indexed by Zentralblatt MATH as can be seen from its entry in the swMATH database.